Regeneration (biology): Planaria (Platyhelminthes)

 Regeneration research using Planarians began in the late 1800s and was popularized by T.H.
 Morgan at the beginning of the 20th century.
 Alejandro Sanchez-Alvarado and Philip Newmark transformed planarians into a model genetic organism in the beginning of the 20th century to study the molecular mechanisms underlying regeneration in these animals.
 Planarians exhibit an extraordinary ability to regenerate lost body parts.
 For example, a planarian split lengthwise or crosswise will regenerate into two separate individuals.
 In one experiment, T.H.
 Morgan found that a piece corresponding to 1/279th of a planarian or a fragment with as few as 10,000 cells can successfully regenerate into a new worm within one to two weeks.
 After amputation, stump cells form a blastema formed from neoblasts, pluripotent cells found throughout the planarian body.
 New tissue grows from neoblasts with neoblasts comprising between 20 and 30% of all planarian cells.
 Recent work has confirmed that neoblasts are totipotent since one single neoblast can regenerate an entire irradiated animal that has been rendered incapable of regeneration.
 In order to prevent starvation a planarian will use their own cells for energy, this phenomenon is known as de-growth.

 Amphibians

 Limb regeneration in the axolotl and newt has been extensively studied and researched.
-The nineteenth century studies of this subject are reviewed in Holland (2021).
+Although researchers have developed genetically altered axolotls, live cell imaging remains difficult due to the large size of adult axolotls.
+To fix this issue, they use small juvenile axolotls, focus on smaller amputations like digits, and reduce light distortion caused by refraction in water by using iodixanol, a substance that is safe for living cells and tissues.The nineteenth century studies of this subject are reviewed in Holland (2021).
 Urodele amphibians, such as salamanders and newts, display the highest regenerative ability among tetrapods.
 As such, they can fully regenerate their limbs, tail, jaws, and retina via epimorphic regeneration leading to functional replacement with new tissue.
 Salamander limb regeneration occurs in two main steps.
 First, the local cells dedifferentiate at the wound site into progenitor to form a blastema.
 Second, the blastemal cells will undergo cell proliferation, patterning, cell differentiation and tissue growth using similar genetic mechanisms that deployed during embryonic development.
 Ultimately, blastemal cells will generate all the cells for the new structure.